-The total OPEB liability in the June 30, 2021 actuarial valuations was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2022, actuarial valuations was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-- Actuarial Cost Method is Entry Age Normal, which requires an estimate of the projected benefit payable at retirement to determine costs and liabilities. - Inflation of 2.50%. - Healthcare cost trend rate of 6.9%, with rates gradually decreasing to 4.0% in 2075 and later, based on the SOA-Getzen trend rate model version 2021_b for the June 30, 2021 measurement date. - Average salary growth of 2.50% per year and an assumed 2.80% payroll growth rate. - Projected benefits based on estimates of future years of service and projected health benefit costs. - Mortality rates for active employees based on PUB-2010 General Employees Headcount-Weighted Mortality Tables and adjusted for mortality improvements using projection scale MP-2020. - Participant data based on census information as of December 31, 2020, for the June 30, 2021 measurement date; and as of December 31, 2019, for the June 30, 2020 measurement date.
+- Actuarial Cost Method is Entry Age Normal, which requires an estimate of the projected benefit payable at retirement to determine costs and liabilities. - Inflation of 2.50%. - Healthcare cost trend rate of 7.3%, with rates gradually decreasing to 3.9% in 2075 and later, based on the SOA-Getzen trend rate model version 2022_f4 for the December 31, 2021 measurement. - Average salary growth of 2.50% per year and an assumed 2.80% payroll growth rate. - Projected benefits based on estimates of future years of service and projected health benefit costs. - Mortality rates for active employees based on PUB-2010 General Employees Headcount-Weighted Mortality Tables and adjusted for mortality improvements using projection scale MP-2021. - Participant data based on census information as of December 31, 2021, for the June 30,2022, measurement date.